 To be eligible for use in compliance with the Illinois RPS, RECs are required to meet a variety of eligibility requirements.
-First, the RECs are to be sourced from generating technologies permitted in the definition of "renewable energy resources" contained in Section 1-10 of the Act.251 Second, Subsections (I) and (J) of Section 1-75(c)(1) create additional eligibility criteria.
-Subsection (I) contains locational eligibility criteria, while subsection (J) contains criteria related to how a facility that generates RECs recovers its costs.
-This Chapter discusses how the Agency interprets and implements the requirements of Subsections (I) and (J).
+First, the RECs are to be sourced from generating technologies permitted in the definition of "renewable energy resources" contained in Section 1-10 of the Act.
+The revised definition contained in the Act removes the category "other alternative sources of environmentally preferable energy" from the definition.211 Second, Public Act 99-0906 added two new eligibility requirements in Subsections (I) and (J) of Section 1-75(c)(1).
+Subsection (I) creates locational eligibility criteria, while subsection (J) creates criteria related to how a facility that generates RECs recovers its costs.
+This Chapter discusses how the Agency interprets and will implement these two new requirements.